turretcss/turretcss/docs/getting-started.md

 ---
 layout: docs
 title: Getting Started
-page_title: Getting Started - Turret - A Responsive Front-end Framework for Accessible and Semantic Websites
+page_title: Getting Started - turretcss - A Responsive Front-end Framework for Accessible and Semantic Websites
-description: A introduction to how to get started, download and use Turret.
+description: A introduction to how to get started, download and use turretcss.
 permalink: /docs/getting-started/
 ---

 ## Introduction

-Turret makes creating responsive, accessible, mobile-first web interfaces simple.
-Turret provides a robust CSS foundation of HTML typography, forms, and elements that are easy to customise and style.
+turretcss makes creating responsive, accessible, mobile-first web interfaces simple. turretcss provides a robust CSS foundation of HTML typography, forms, and elements that are easy to customise and style.

 ## Contents